Once you and your doctor have teamed up to figure out why you’re having insomnia, you can start taking steps to resolve the problem.

 Sometimes, in addition to practicing good sleep hygiene, the most effective approach to insomnia is taking a prescription medication.
 Doctors used to rely primarily on a class of drugs called benzodiazepines, such as diazepam (Valium) and alprazolam (Xanax).
 But that has changed.
 These drugs depress the central nervous system and can be long-acting, causing drowsiness the next day.

 Newer alternatives appear to be safer and effective for longer-term use.
 They include agents that bind to specific receptors in the brain to induce sleep.
 Some examples of these drugs, which are called hypnotics, are zolpidem (Ambien), eszopiclone (Lunesta), and zaleplon (Sonata).
-They bind to specific receptors in the brain to induce sleep.

 A medication called suvorexant (Belsomra) works by targeting receptors in the wake-promoting sections of the brain.
 “Where Ambien works by turning on the brain’s ‘sleep’ switch, Belsomra turns off the ‘wake’ switch.
 It’s a completely different mechanism,” says Dr. Breus.